 - financial and banking details relevant for payments as required by the Aged Care Act.

 - previous and current physical and mental health conditions and or disabilities

 - health assessments about physical, mental and lifestyle needs and preferences, an individualised plan of care, ongoing health charting, health professional reports and notes and test results that form the health record.

 Please note you have a right not to provide sensitive information if you do not wish to.

-Processes are in place to ensure your personal and health information is safeguarded against loss, unauthorised access, modification or disclosure.
-For example; record storage areas are secured at all times with limited access and computer records are password secured with levels of access according to staff role and responsibility.
+Processes are in place to ensure your personal and health information is safeguarded against loss, unauthorised access, modification, or disclosure.
+For example, record storage areas are always secured with limited access and computer records are password secured with levels of access according to staff role and responsibility.

 Your personal and health information is used by nursing and care staff and visiting health professionals involved in your care such as; medical practitioner/s, physiotherapist, pharmacist, podiatrist to enable them to provide you with care and services appropriate to your needs and preferences.
 In an emergency information is provided to health professionals for example ambulance officers and locum doctors.

 Personal information is also provided on a need-to-know basis to service departments such as catering, cleaning, laundry and maintenance and specialist suppliers like continence aid supplier.

 As required by the Aged Care Act the police and the Department of Social Services are informed where a resident is unexplainably missing or if physical elder abuse has occurred.
 And as required by the Department of Health there is a requirement to report certain illnesses such as gastroenteritis or influenza outbreak.